 1950s Oscar Torlasco Table Lamp 578

-Materials: Eyeball, globe light made of brass.
-Black painted square curved brass base, painted with wrinkle paint.
+Materials: Black painted curved square brass base, painted with wrinkle paint.
 Brown painted brass.
 Brass rod.
 Some brass parts.
+Brass eyeball, globe lampshade with a handle.
 Glass optic lens.
 Bakelite E14 socket.

 Height: 50 cm / 19.68”

 Width: 20 cm / 7.87”